clinicalml/omop-learn/docs/index.md

 FeatureSet objects simply collect a list of Feature objects.
 When the 'build' function is called, the FeatureSet will run all SQL associated with each Feature and insert the resulting rows into a highly data-efficient three-dimensional sparse tensor representation, with the three axes of this tensor representing distinct patients, distinct features, and distinct timestamps respectively.
 The tensor can then be accessed directly and manipulated as needed for any chosen modelling approach.

-### PL2 Test Driver.ipynb
+### End of Life Linear Model Example.ipynb and End of Life Deep Model Example.ipynb

-This notebook walks through all the present functionality of the library through the example of building a relatively simple yet performant end-of-life prediction model from OMOP data loaded from IBC.
-Use this file as a tutorial and as a way to see the correct way to call the functions in the library.
+These notebooks walk through all the functionality of the library through the example of building a relatively simple yet performant end-of-life prediction model from OMOP data loaded from IBC.
+Use these files as a tutorial and as a way to see the correct way to call the functions in the library.